D'Ernest Johnson: Professional career

-New Orleans Saints

-After going undrafted in the 2018 NFL Draft, Johnson was invited to the New Orleans Saints rookie minicamp but wasn’t signed.
+After going undrafted in the 2018 NFL draft, Johnson was invited to the New Orleans Saints rookie minicamp but was not signed.
 Johnson spent the rest of 2018 fishing for mahi mahi in Key West with a friend.

 Orlando Apollos

 Johnson signed with the Orlando Apollos of the Alliance of American Football for its inaugural 2019 season.
 In eight games with the Apollos, he rushed for 372 yards and added 22 receptions for 220 yards.

 Cleveland Browns

 After the AAF ceased operations in April 2019, Johnson signed with the Cleveland Browns on May 16, 2019.
 After an impressive training camp, Johnson made the Browns' initial 53-man roster for the 2019 season.
 Johnson showed off his versatility during the preseason, leading the Browns with 86 rushing yards on 20 carries.
 He also added seven catches for 76 yards and a touchdown, while also proving value in the return game.
 The 5-foot-10, 208-pounder returned six kickoffs for 127 yards and 10 punts for 63 yards.
 He made his regular season debut with one carry for 13 yards in the Browns' 2019 season-opening loss to the Tennessee Titans.
 He finished the 2019 season with four carries for 21 rushing yards and six receptions for 71 receiving yards.

 In Week 4 of the 2020 season, he had 13 carries for 95 rushing yards in a 49–38 victory over the Dallas Cowboys.

 On October 21, 2021, he made his first career start against the Denver Broncos, as Nick Chubb and Kareem Hunt were both ruled out due to injury.
 Johnson ran for 146 yards on 22 carries and one touchdown, and was named Player of the Game and FedEx Ground Player of the Week.

 On June 4, 2022, Johnson re-signed with Cleveland on a one-year, $2.43 million contract.